-Cleveland, OH — In the last four months, six inmates inside the Cuyahoga County Jail have met an untimely demise.
+Cleveland, OH — In only a four month period in 2018, six inmates inside the Cuyahoga County Jail met an untimely demise.
 The suspicious nature of their deaths and the subsequent blocking of information by the jail has one Cleveland Judge taking action and refusing to send people to jail who are charged with crimes.

-Cleveland Municipal Judge Michael Nelson announced this week that he will no longer be sending people to the jail unless they are accused of committing horrible crimes because inmates keep turning up dead.
+Cleveland Municipal Judge Michael Nelson announced that he will no longer be sending people to the jail unless they are accused of committing horrible crimes because inmates keep turning up dead.

 Instead of locking them up, Nelson will set personal bonds for people—meaning that the judge will turn people loose on their own accord instead of making them pay bail.
 The judge reached out to Cleveland.com this week to tell them that he plans on reaching out to the court’s administrative judge, Michelle Earley, to set up a meeting to figure out why so many inmates are dying.